pangpang20/gaussdb-python/docs/basic/from_pg2.rst

 `!client_encoding` is gone
 --------------------------

-Psycopg automatically uses the database client encoding to decode data to Unicode strings.
+GaussDB automatically uses the database client encoding to decode data to Unicode strings.
 Use `ConnectionInfo.encoding` if you need to read the encoding.
 You can select an encoding at connection time using the `!client_encoding` connection parameter and you can change the encoding of a